zhunzhong07/IDE-baseline-Market-1501/README.md

     Please download the pre-trained IDE models and put it in the "out_put/market_train" folder.

 ### Results
 You can download our pre-trained IDE models and IDE features, and put them in the "out_put/market_train"  and "market_evaluation/feat" folder, respectively.
-You can download them in the links below.
+[IDE models](www.baidu.com) [IDE features](www.baidu.com)

 Using the models and features above, you can reproduce the results as follows: